-December is a rainy month (in some years).
+December can be a rainy month (in some years).
 Check the forecast and take a poncho or hooded rain jacket if it's predicted.
-Umbrellas are a nuisance to stow when you go on a ride and hard to walk around with, so leave those at home.
+Umbrellas are a nuisance to stow when you go on a ride and hard to walk around with.
+It's better to leave them at home.

-Besides enjoying the holiday decorations, in December you can watch a special holiday parade and fireworks, visit with Santa, or attend the annual Candlelight Processional.
+Besides enjoying the holiday decorations in December, you can watch a holiday parade and fireworks, a visit with Santa and other events.

-On New Year's Eve, there's a special "Ring in the New Year" fireworks spectacular.
+On New Year's Eve, there's a "Ring in the New Year" fireworks spectacular.

-- Hotel Costs: Hotel rooms will be hard to find all month and discounts are unlikely.
-Use the guide to the best hotel rates at Disneyland to get some ideas that may help with the cost.
+- Hotel Costs: Hotel rooms will be hard to find all month and discounts are unlikely but can be found.